ilyaGotfryd/crud-maven/docs/basics/dev_envrionment/dev_environment.md

 # Repl.It
 [![Run on Repl.it](https://repl.it/badge/github/ilyaGotfryd/crud-maven)](https://repl.it/github/ilyaGotfryd/crud-maven)
+- **NOTE: Be sure to register to repl.it with GitHub credentials.
+If you don't it will not let you pull this repo from GitHub**
-- Launch the project from github.
+- Launch the project from GitHub.
+  - if you just created new credentials and project did not open either hit back or return to this page and click the above button again.
   - ensure that command is `python main.py` in the configuration dialog
 - Project Layout
 - Find repl